Vadimers/OSGURU/LABS/LB3/ReadMe.md

 In the Bash prompt line, the characters $ and # at the end signify different prompt styles, indicating the current user's privileges or permissions.

-$ Prompt: When the prompt ends with $, it indicates that the current shell session is running with regular user privileges.
-This is typically seen when you are logged in as a regular user.
+$Prompt: When the prompt ends with $, it indicates that the current shell session is running with regular user privileges.
+This is typically seen when you are logged in as a regular user.</br>
-# Prompt: When the prompt ends with #, it indicates that the current shell session is running with superuser or root privileges.
-This is typically seen when you are logged in as the system administrator or have escalated your privileges using sudo.
+#Prompt: When the prompt ends with #, it indicates that the current shell session is running with superuser or root privileges.
+This is typically seen when you are logged in as the system administrator or have escalated your privileges using sudo.</br>
 The difference between these prompts is crucial because it helps users quickly discern whether they are operating with regular user permissions or with elevated privileges that grant access to system-wide configurations and operations.

-10. Яке призначення команд whereis та locate? Яка між ними відмінність?
+9. Яке призначення команд whereis та locate? Яка між ними відмінність?

+The whereis and locate commands in Unix-like operating systems serve similar purposes, but they have different methods of searching for files and directories.</br>
+Purpose:</br>
+whereis: The whereis command is used to locate the binary, source, and manual page files for a specified command.
+It provides information about the location of executable files, source code, and documentation related to a given command.

+locate: The locate command is used to find files by name.
+It searches through a pre-built database of files and directories on the system to quickly locate the specified file or files matching a given pattern.

+Difference:</br>
+whereis:
+Searches for executable files, source code, and manual pages related to a specified command.
+It does not search the entire filesystem but rather specific directories where executables, sources, and manuals are typically stored (like /bin, /usr/bin, /usr/local/bin, etc.).
+The whereis command is fast but may not find files that are located outside of the predefined search directories.

+locate:
+Searches for files and directories by name.
+It searches the entire filesystem or specific directories and builds an index (or database) of filenames in advance, which allows for fast searches.
+The locate command is more comprehensive in searching for files but may not always display the most up-to-date information since it relies on the pre-built index, which is typically updated periodically (e.g., daily) by a system cron job.</br>
+In summary, whereis is used to locate various components related to a specific command, while locate is used to quickly find files and directories by name.
+The choice between them depends on the specific use case and whether you need to locate a command or simply find a file on the system.